Long-run growth rate in a random multiplicative model: Exact solution in the thermodynamical limit

-We will derive these results using the isobaric-isothermal ensemble, see for example \cite{Hill}.
+We will derive these results using the isobaric-isothermal ensemble.
+A good introduction to the isobaric-isothermal ensemble and its applications to lattice gases can be found in Appendix 4 of Hill \cite{Hill}.
 The proof is based on the equivalence of the lattice gas with $n-1$ sites and $N$ particles with a boson system of $n-N-1$ bosons which can be placed onto $N+1$ known energy levels $\omega_k, k=0,1,\cdots ,N$.
 The isobaric-isothermal ensemble for the lattice gas will be shown to be equivalent with the grand canonical ensemble for the equivalent bosonic system.

 We start by recalling the energy spectrum of the lattice gas with interaction (\ref{Ham}).
 The energy of the lattice gas with interaction (\ref{Ham}) and $N$ particles is given by (see Proposition 1 of \cite{RMP})